annasalakram/automated-network-monitor/README.md

 Follow these steps to run the network monitor.
 Ensure your Virtual Environment is active before proceeding.

-### 1. Verification
+1. **Verification**
    Before running the script, verify that your `.env` file is properly configured with your Cisco Sandbox credentials and Telegram Bot API token.

-### 2. Execution
+2. **Execution**
    Run the main script using Python:
     ```bash
    python src/monitor.py

 ## 📸 Preview